omerugi/Monom-Polynom/README.md

 #Class info: #
 This class represents a Polynom OBJ- implemented by String of Monom objects.

-Polynom class works as following:
+Polynom class works as follows:

 +    Receiving a String containing "Polynom" / Monom OBJ.
-+    case 1: Breaks down the String into separate Monoms- and add separately to a ArrayList that will contain the Polynom.
++    case 1: Breaks down the String into separate Monoms- and add separately to an ArrayList that will contain the Polynom.
-+    case 2: recived a Monom OBJ. and adds it to a Polynom ArrayList.
++    case 2: received a Monom OBJ. and adds it to a Polynom ArrayList.

 ----------------------------------------------------------------------------------------------------------------------
 **Methods implemented**